NAR’s Pending Home Sales Index Projects A Strong 2014 Housing Market, Rising Prices For Buyers

 Mortgage Pre-Approvals And Today's Rates

-The October 2013 Pending Home Sales Index is a reminder of the U.S. housing market's strength.
-Home sales, though falling, are expected to remain strong through the remainder of 2013, and momentum may likely carry into 2014.
+The November 2013 Pending Home Sales Index is a reminder of the U.S. housing market's strength.
+Home sales, though lower than during this year's peak, are expected to report strong for December, and momentum is expected to carry into 2014.

-Among the wildcards for housing, though, is the future of mortgage rates.
+Among the wildcards for housing is the future of mortgage rates.
 Higher rates may not slow the pace of purchases, but it will make homes more expensive to purchase and to own.
+Savvy buyers will buy homes sooner rather than later.

-It helps to be aware of the changing mortgage market and how it affects your budget.
+It also helps to be aware of the mortgage market and how it can affect your budget.
 See today's rates and get yourself pre-approved for a loan.
-Rates are available online at no cost and with no obligation whatsoever.
+Rates are available online.
+There's no cost and no obligation.